elenasabbioni/semicontMANOVA/README.md

   - p-value of the permutation test.

-**Tables** ["table1-2-3.R", "table4.R", "table5-6.R"]: Table 1, 2, 3 show the proportion of rejections of the simulated study when $K = 2$, comparing the results of the regularized MANOVA and of the method proposed by Chen et al. To obtain it, run file "table1-2-3.R".
+**Tables** ["table1-2-3.R", "table4.R", "table5-6.R"]: Table 1, 2, 3 show the proportion of rejections of the simulated study when $K = 2$, comparing the results of the regularized MANOVA and of the method proposed by Chen et al. To obtain it, run file "table1-2-3.R".
 Table 4 shows the proportion of rejections of the regularized MANOVA on the simulated study when K = 4.
 To obtain it, run file "table4.R".
 Table 5 and 6 show the mean number of components $p^*$ and the mean values of $\hat{\lambda}$ and  $\hat{\lambda}_0$ when applying the regularized MANOVA, with $K = 2$ and $K = 4$ respectively.
 To obtain it, run file "table5-6.R".
 All the files require package "xtable".

 **Real data** ["microRNA sim.R"]: The real data used for the two applications are confidential and can not be shared.
 Hence we have simulated two scenarios based on the real dataset with RNA differential expression in blastocyst cultures.
 The sample mean, the sample variance and covariance matrix and the probability of a missing values of the real dataset, both under the null hypothesis and under the alternative hypothesis, are contained in "microRNA sim.RData".
 These scenarios